JGEnglishLab/ConSeqUMI/README.md

 2. `cd` into the repository.
 Enter `make`.
 Executables should be available in the repository now.
 3. Move the executables into the necessary `bin` directory, or change your PATH variable to point to these directories.
 You will need the `bcftools` and `samtools` executables from their respective directories as well as `bgzip` and `tabix` from the `htslib` directory.

-You will also need to download minimap2 independently.
-See [here](https://github.com/lh3/minimap2#install) for instructions.
+You will also need to download minimap2 via conda.
+Enter `conda install minimap2`, and if that doesn't work see [here](https://github.com/lh3/minimap2#install) for instructions.